jbiz805/age/README.md

 <h2><img height="20" src="/img/visualization.svg">&nbsp;&nbsp;Graph Visualization Tool for AGE</h2>

 Apache AGE Viewer is a user interface for Apache AGE that provides visualization and exploration of data.
-Through this simple web visualization tool, users can enter complex graph queries and explore the results in graph and table forms.
+This web visualization tool allows users to enter complex graph queries and explore the results in graph and table forms.
-Apache AGE Viewer is enhanced to proceed with large graph data and discover the insights through various graph algorithms.
+Apache AGE Viewer is enhanced to proceed with extensive graph data and discover insights through various graph algorithms.
 Apache AGE Viewer will become a graph data administration and development platform for Apache AGE to support multiple relational databases: <https://github.com/apache/age-viewer>.

 **This is a visualization tool.**